akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ## Removing an IP Range from the instance

 1. First from the menu, go to `Project console / Projects` and select your project.
-1. Go to the Cloud instance tab, and open the instance by clicking on the instance line.
+2. Go to the Cloud instance tab, and open the instance by clicking on the instance line.
-1. Open the `Server IP Range Access` sub-tab
+3. Open the `Server IP Range Access` sub-tab
+4. Click on the `Trash bin` to open the confirmation modal
-1. Click on the `Trash bin` to remove the access
+5. Click on `Delete` on the confirmation modal to remove the access

 ![Remove IP range access](../img/remove_ip_range.png)